Leadership: Organizations

-An organization that is established as an instrument or means for achieving defined objectives has been referred to by sociologists as a formal organization.
-Its design specifies how goals are subdivided and reflected in subdivisions of the organization.
+An organization that is established as an instrument or as a means for achieving defined objectives has been referred to by sociologists as a formal organization.
+Its design specifies how goals are subdivided and this is reflected in subdivisions of the organization.
 Divisions, departments, sections, positions, jobs, and tasks make up this work structure.
-Thus, the formal organization is expected to behave impersonally in regard to relationships with clients or with its members.
+The formal organization is expected to behave impersonally in regard to relationships with clients or with its members.
 According to Weber's model, entry and subsequent advancement is by merit or seniority.
 Employees receive a salary and enjoy a degree of tenure that safeguards them from the arbitrary influence of superiors or of powerful clients.
 The higher one's position in the hierarchy, the greater one's presumed expertise in adjudicating problems that may arise in the course of the work carried out at lower levels of the organization.
 This bureaucratic structure forms the basis for the appointment of heads or chiefs of administrative subdivisions in the organization and endows them with the authority attached to their position.

 In contrast to the appointed head or chief of an administrative unit, a leader emerges within the context of the informal organization that underlies the formal structure.
 The informal organization expresses the personal objectives and goals of the individual membership.
 Their objectives and goals may or may not coincide with those of the formal organization.
-The informal organization represents an extension of the social structures that generally characterize human life—the spontaneous emergence of groups and organizations as ends in themselves.
+The informal organization represents an extension of the social structures that generally characterize human life – the spontaneous emergence of groups and organizations as ends in themselves.

 In prehistoric times, humanity was preoccupied with personal security, maintenance, protection, and survival.
-Now humanity spends a major portion of waking hours working for organizations.
+Now humanity spends a major portion of its waking hours working for organizations.
 The need to identify with a community that provides security, protection, maintenance, and a feeling of belonging has continued unchanged from prehistoric times.
 This need is met by the informal organization and its emergent, or unofficial, leaders.